 The lenses snap into three preset positions; the default 63mm distance is denoted by a "2" right in-between the lenses.
 Pushing them outward to the "3" preset spaces them out at 68mm, while pushing them inward to the "1" preset makes them 58mm apart.
 Notice something missing here?
 That's right.
 If you've got an IPD over 70mm, you're out of luck.

-While Facebook's new lenses are designed to fit approximately a 3mm range within each preset, it gets really uncomfortable if you're playing cross-eyed.
+While Meta's new lenses are designed to fit approximately a 3mm range within each preset, it gets really uncomfortable if you're playing cross-eyed.
 IPD over 70mm is a small minority, but it's still a minority of gamers who will be shut out because of a design decision.
-Since the Quest 2 utilizes a single LCD, like the Oculus Rift S, we're hoping Facebook will figure out a way to bridge the gap for these gamers.
+Since the Quest 2 utilizes a single LCD, like the Oculus Rift S, it would be nice if Meta could figure out a way to bridge the gap for these gamers.
 If you've got an IPD somewhere between these presets, we've got a few tips on how to adjust Quest 2 IPD that'll give you a clearer way to see things in VR.

 Even when you've got an IPD between 56mm and 70mm, though, you're going to find that the "sweet spot" might be a little hard to find at first.
 That's the position on your face that makes the lenses the clearest.
-For me, this always felt like the headset was sitting ever-so-slightly too high on my face, but I forgot about it after a few seconds.
+For me, this always felt like the headset was sitting ever-so-slightly too high on my face with the cloth head strap.
+KIWI's head strap offers an additional way to angle the headset which can alleviate this issue.

 The Oculus Quest 2 sports built-in speakers, just like the original Oculus Quest, but this time around, they're built around the idea of replacing the head strap.
 You'll find these speakers on the inside of the rotating strap arm, one on each side of the headset, and can be used with any compatible Oculus Quest 2 head strap.
 Yes, that means you can remove the strap and replace it without performing some wacky wiring hijinx and worrying about ruining your headset.